 Sadly, electrocution often results death.
 Electrical shocks can also cause serious injuries including burns, infections, and even loss of fingers, arms, and limbs.
 The personal injury attorneys at Hall Law have the experience you need for handling a claim involving electrocution and electrical shock.

 Every year thousands of persons are killed or seriously injured because of faulty or defective wiring.
 Electrical current is measured in ampere, but more commonly referred to as “amps”.
 The circuits of the average American home run at between 15 to 50 Amperes.
 Any active electrical circuit can pose a hazardous threat as it takes only two seconds of exposure to 0.10 Amps of electricity through the body to cause death.
 Use of a damaged cord, electrical products in a damp area or wet area or an overloaded receptacle should be avoided as it will cause the increased risk of shock.

 Consumers who have purchased defective products that result in electrocution represent a large number of those injured.
 Consumers who have been electrocuted as the result of a defective product may have the right to file a claim against the manufacturer of the product to recover their damages including medical expenses, loss of current and future earnings, loss of enjoyment of life, and pain and suffering.

 Preserve Your Rights

 If you or a loved one has been injured in an electrical accident, the experienced attorneys at Hall Law can help.
 Our law firm has more than 35 years of experience representing people who have been injured in accidents.
 It is important to act swiftly in order to preserve evidence and to ensure other key aspects of your case are not neglected.
-Please call us for a free consultation with one of our personal injury attorneys at (800) 292-1979.
+Please contact us for a free consultation with one of our personal injury attorneys.